 THE GRAND TASTING

-The Grand Tasting was held on Saturday at the Santa Fe Opera House grounds, in order to accommodate the huge sold-out crowd.
-This was the most comprehensive celebration of a single city’s culinary heritage and the spirits that match, that I have ever seen.
+The Grand Tasting was held at the Santa Fe Opera House grounds to accommodate the huge sold-out crowd.
+This was the most comprehensive celebration of a single city’s culinary heritage and the spirits that match that I have ever seen.
 The Grand Tasting of the Wine and Chile Fiesta pulls out all the stops.
-Nearly 80 Santa Fe restaurants catered the food and over 180 world class wines and liquors are served non stop for four hours.
-The list of wine vineyards alone read like a who’s-who of modern wine making:
+Nearly 80 Santa Fe restaurants catered the food, and over 180 world-class wines and liquors were served non-stop for four hours.
+The list of wine vineyards alone read like a who’s-who of modern winemaking:

 This list isn’t comprehensive and does not include the ports and dessert wines.
-I even found someone in the chocolate tent free pouring a Jeroboam of Grahams 30 yr old tawny port!
+I even found someone in the chocolate tent free pouring a Jeroboam of Graham 30 yr old tawny port!
 This is a food and wine festival gone wild.

 My summary for the Santa Fe Wine and Chile Fiesta met and exceeded my expectations.
-Every wine seminar, cooking demonstration, guest celebrity chef, and food & wine tasting were held flawlessly.
-The weather this year threatened a hard rain, but was held off except for a few brief light showers.
+Every wine seminar, cooking demonstration, guest celebrity chef, and food & wine tasting was held flawlessly.
+This year’s weather threatened a hard rain but was held off except for a few brief light showers.
 Other than that, every day was exceptional.

 Each night my wife and I had fun trying out new places.
-At the Hotel St Francis they had an exceptionally good bar called the “Secreto Lounge”.
-My wife favored the Smoked Sage Margarita: Espalon Reposado Tequila, O3 Brazilian Orange Liqueur, fresh squeezed lime juice, Smoked Sage infused with Hickory Smoked Sea Salt rim.
+At the Hotel St Francis, they had an excellent bar called the “Secreto Lounge.”
+My wife favored the Smoked Sage Margarita: Espalon Reposado Tequila, O3 Brazilian Orange Liqueur, freshly squeezed lime juice, Smoked Sage infused with Hickory Smoked Sea Salt rim.
 Delicious!
-The Hotel Restaurant, Tabla de la Santos Restaurant, did a good breakfast with a catty-corner view of Cafe Pasqual’s.
-On a couple of mornings my wife and I were sat as soon as we walked in, at a table near a great fireplace.
+The Hotel Restaurant, Tabla de la Santos Restaurant, made a good breakfast with a catty-corner view of Cafe Pasqual’s.
+On a couple of mornings, my wife and I were sat as soon as we walked in at a table near a great fireplace.